 In contrast to FCs, upstream facilities are usually built outside of major cities and don’t need a lot of automation, as they’re mainly used for keeping FCL shipments until they’re needed.
 Upstream storage also comes with no overage fees that Amazon usually applies to aging inventory stored in their FCs.

 - Pay-As-You-Go (PAYG) pricing.
 As the term suggests, PAYG means paying for the services that you need when you use them rather than paying before or afterward.
-Since you only pay for the storage space or services you consume, there’s less risk for overspending compared to 3PLs that can have monthly minimums.
+Since you only pay for the storage space or services you consume, there’s less risk of overspending compared to 3PLs that can have monthly minimums.
 And once you stop using the service, there are usually no termination fees or additional costs versus 3PLs that may charge a fee when you terminate your contract with them early.

 6 Reasons Why the Program Might Not Be For You

 - If using AGL, account registration is required.
 You’ll have to get approved for an account on AGL to be able to send your FCL shipments to an upstream facility.
 Unfortunately, getting started with AGL can be time-consuming, as there are a lot of hoops to jump through, such as setting up an Importer of Record and Customs Compliance information for your products.
 Click here to learn more.

 - AGL services are more expensive than third-party freight forwarders.
 According to eCom Crew, AGL is approximately 20% to 30% more expensive than other freight forwarding services, although the faster lead and check-in times and 3PL fee savings may make up for the high costs.
 Either way, you should run some numbers and see if the math makes sense.